-In times past, you'd come across some fairly major logistical issues if you wanted to be able to listen to your entire music collection anywhere in your home.
-You'd either need to move your sound system from room to room, or put up with wires and cables trailing under doors and rugs and up the stairs.
-Or, of course, you could spend a fortune on a home install system.
+In times gone by, listening to your entire music collection anywhere in your home involved overcoming some major logistical issues.
+You'd either need to move your sound system from room to room, put up with wires and cables trailing under doors and rugs and up the stairs, or you could spend a fortune on a custom install system.

 The rise of digital and computer-based music made things easier by adding the element of portability to your audio collection.
-But there was still the question of having a system that didn't need constant moving or the trailing of leads around the home.
-That's where the wireless revolution comes in...
+But that didn't solve the question of moving your system or trailing leads around the home.
+Then, along came the wireless revolution...

-You can now stream audio from a range of devices to speakers around the home using a wireless connection – with no great compromise on sound quality.
-There are different ways to do this, different products and technologies, but one of the companies to lead has been Sonos, carving out a niche as a mass market, mainstream solution.
+You can stream audio from a range of devices to speakers around the home using a wireless connection.
+There are different ways to do this, different products and technologies, but one of the companies leading the way is Sonos, which has carved out a niche as a mass-market, mainstream solution.

-Now there are many players in the home wireless sound system game, with a range of manufacturers like Bluesound, Bose, Cambridge Audio, LG and Samsung offering ways to enjoy your music collection – wherever you are in your home.
+There are many players in the home wireless sound system game, with manufacturers including Bluesound, Bose, Cambridge Audio, LG and Samsung offering ways to enjoy your music collection anywhere in your home.

-That's why we're here to help, providing you with the answers you need to set-up your own multi-room system.
+Here, we'll help you with the answers you need to set up your own multi-room system.

 What is Sonos?
 How does it work?